ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 1. Global environment variable (it wil be available for all DCCs)
 2. Application specific (it wil be available for a particular DCC)
 3. Application variant specific (it wil be available for a particular DCC version)
-4. Tool (it wil be available on demand per project per asset from project Editor)
+4. Tool (it wil be available on demand per DCC per project per asset)

 For a detailed guide visit: [Ayon/Openpype Env Vars and Tools Configuration Explained](https://community.ynput.io/t/openpype-env-vars-and-tools-configuration-explained/540)